Intellipush/intellipush-python-sdk/README.md

 Releasing a new version of the library
 ======================================

+Update the version number in `setup.py` to reflect the changes in the library according to semantic versioning rules.

-Create the archives:
+Create the archives to be uploaded:

     python setup.py sdist bdist_wheel

-Upload the packages to pypi:
+Upload the packages to pypi (install twine if not already installed - `pip install twine`):

+    twine upload dist/*